asheplyakov/profilingmulticore/offcpu_analysis.md

 ## Recap: thundering herd problem

-Many threads wake up on the same event, but only one has the work to perform.
+Many threads wake up on the same event, but only can handle it.

 ### Toy example